A bit of history

 - North West Clog – See above!

-- Cotswold – Probably the most recognised.
+- Cotswold – Probably the most recognised in popular culture (The Two Ronnie anyone?).
 Originated from Gloucestershire and Oxfordshire.
 Dancing with hankies or sticks and lots of leg movement with high leaps.
 Can include single person dances (jigs)

 - Border – From the English/Welsh borders.
 Often dressed in rag jackets, faces painted, danced mostly with sticks, it is swift, boisterous and looks quite dangerous!